-- If your employer, company or agency (insurance company, voc rehab, CAP, etc.) is paying for your tuition, you need to have an official letter or Tuition Authorization Form from the company authorizing us to bill them.
+If your employer, company or agency (insurance company, voc rehab, CAP, etc.) is paying for your tuition, you need to have an official letter or Tuition Authorization Form from the company authorizing us to bill them.
 This must be submitted at the time of registration for day, evening or business training courses prior to the meeting of the first class for all classes.
+The company must be willing to pay upon receipt of invoice.
+It is the student's responsibility to make sure that the company pays the invoice.
+If the company fails to pay the invoice, the student is responsible for the bill and will not be eligible to register for any future courses until the bill is paid in full.
+See payment of tuition and fees above.

-The company must be willing to pay upon receipt of invoice. - For NHTI to send an invoice to your company the letter must be on official letterhead and include Your name, Company Contact Name, Company Billing Address and Company Telephone, and, if applicable, the course and/or maximum amount of tuition. - 3.
-A separate letter is needed for each semester.
+- For NHTI to send an invoice to your company the letter must be on official letterhead and include Your Name, Company Contact Name, Company Billing Address and Company Telephone, and, if applicable, the course and/or maximum amount of tuition. - 3.
+A separate letter is required for each semester.